 Class Discussions

 Come to class prepared to work.
 This is an applied course, meaning that you will be learning skills and using them in class.
-For a typical class, we will discuss the readings that are due, learn one or more new skills practice them and then critique each other’s work.
+For a typical class, we will discuss the readings that are due, learn one or more new skills, practice them and then critique each other’s work.
 You must be willing to give and receive honest, constructive criticism to do well in this class.

 Extra Credit